qiime2/dev-docs/source/publishing/infrastructure.rst

-There is one final step, not listed in the diagram above, because it occurs on a fixed schedule, as opposed to being triggered by new package builds - the "cron" workflows that run in ``package-integration`` will find the latest metapackage for all known distributions, and "destructure" the metapackage, testing each individual packages that was bundled up inside the metapackage.
+There is one final step, not listed in the diagram above, because it occurs on a fixed schedule, as opposed to being triggered by new package builds - the "cron" workflows that run in ``package-integration`` will find the latest metapackage for all known `Distributions`_, and "destructure" the metapackage, testing each individual packages that was bundled up inside the metapackage.

 This step is important because even though a package version might've